vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Sarvakūnavrata-(1) on M. kr.
 14th tithi worship the group

 of pitrs; the performer reaps the fruit of a yajña; HV II.
 155 (from Vi.
 Dh.); (2) on Mārg.
-11th fast and worship the Moon and also eleven deities such as Mars, Sun, Nirrti ( goddess of death and calamity), the lord of rivers ( Varuna ), Agni, Rudra, Mṛtyu, Durgā; for one year; at year's end donate a cow; he reaches Rudraloka; HV I.
+11th fast and worship the Moon and also eleven deities such as Mars, Sun, Nirrti ( goddess of death and calamity), the lord of rivers ( Varuṇa ), Agni, Rudra, Mṛtyu, Durgā; for one year; at year's end donate a cow; he reaches Rudraloka; HV I.

 1151 (from Vi.
 Dh.).
 Sarrakāmārāpti vrata—This has twelve series from K.; fast on